zalenix/portaldocs/README.md

 ## Accessibility

-The Azure portal strives to meet high accessibility standards to ensure the product is accessible to to users of all levels of ability.
+The Azure Portal strives to meet high accessibility standards to ensure the product is accessible to to users of all levels of ability.
 There is regular testing and a process with SLAs for getting issues addressed quickly.

 * [Accessibility guidelines](/portal-sdk/generated/top-extensions-accessibility.md)